nitk-nest/NeST/docs/source/user/install.rst

     $ python3 -m pip install -U pip

-Below are the two approaches to install NeST python package:
+Below are the three approaches to install NeST python package:

 i) From PyPi
 ^^^^^^^^^^^^